Table of Contents

-The aim is to foster teamwork and collaborate with individuals having different skills-set, to accomplish the company’s objective effectively.
+The aim is to foster teamwork and collaboration with individuals having different skills-set, to accomplish the company’s objective effectively.

-However, the management of a remote team is different than taking care of an in-house team.
+However, the management of an offshore team is different than taking care of an in-house team.
 You need to be creative in order to manage them efficiently.
 In case you are planning to work with an offshore development team, this post is for you!

 6 Common Mistakes to Avoid while Working with Offshore Team: